arnad/drawer/README.md

 Drawer.init(document.body);
 ```

-This module will also listen for the `o.DOMContentLoaded` event; when fired, it will initialize all drawer elements on the page.
+This module will also listen for the `o.InitAllDrawerElements` event; when fired, it will initialize all drawer elements on the page.

 ## API